mgmike/nd013-c2-fusion-starter/writeup2.md

 To add the camera, the in_fov function will be implemented.
 When the sensor is initialized, the fov range will be applied depending on the type of sensor.
 The input x value is then converted from vehicle (global) coordinates to the sensor space.

-Next, hx must be implemented for camera.
+Next, because camera data is non linear, matrix multiplication is not possible.
+Therefore, the hx function must be implemented for camera.
 The prediction x will first be converted from vehicle (global) coordinates to the sensor space.
 The x that is now in sensor space will be projected from the 3D sensor space to the 2D camera space where x and y corrispond to the x and y pixel of the image in the center of the vehicle.

 Compared to the lidar only, the camera and lidar sensor fusion greatly reduced the RMSE of the 3rd vehicle while slightly increasing one of the first two.